All Products

 Note

-download_time = Total time - upload_time - process_time
+download_time = total_time - upload_time - process_time

-stats file format
+Stats file format

-• The reserved field.
-Valid value: all.
+• A reserved field.
+The value is always all.

 • The port number.

-• The number of tasks.
+• The number of TASKs that are included in the statistics.

 tcprt